-The White House Easter Egg Roll is a tradition that has spanned more than 130 years and numerous Presidents.
+- The White House Easter Egg Roll is a tradition that has spanned more than 135 years and numerous Presidents.
 The event is held on the South Lawn of the White House.
 The egg roll itself involves rolling a hard-boiled colored egg on the lawn with a large serving spoon, although the event now has many more activities for participants, such as musical groups, an egg hunt, sports, reading, cooking, and crafts, among other activities.
-For participating, each child is given a commemorative wooden Easter egg signed by the President and First Lady.Under current rules, a family must have at least one child 12 or under to attend.
+For participating, each child is given a commemorative wooden Easter egg signed by the President and First Lady.
 The White House Easter Egg roll is held on the Monday after Easter.
-The 2013 White House Easter Egg Roll is scheduled for April 1, 2013.
-The theme for the 2013 Easter Egg Roll is "Be Healthy, Be Active, Be You."
-The tickets for the Easter Egg Roll are usually distributed by an online lottery a few weeks prior to the event.
+The 2018 White House Easter Egg Roll is scheduled for April 2, 2018.
+All the tickets for the 2018 event have been distributed by a lottery.

 HISTORY OF THE WHITE HOUSE EASTER EGG ROLL